mitralabs/coco/python_sdk/README.md

 pip install -e .
 ```

-(Note that this installs the package for development.
-When installing this way, code changes made in this
-directory are directly reflected in the package
-without reinstallation.
-Only if new dependencies
-are added to `pyproject.toml`, the installation
-has to be rerun.)
+This installs the package for development.
+When installing this way, code changes made in this directory are directly reflected in the package without reinstallation.
+Only if new dependencies are added to `pyproject.toml`, the installation has to be rerun.

-## Initialization
+## Configuration

-The SDK can be initialized either through environment variables or by passing the configuration directly to the client:
+The SDK can be initialized either through environment variables or by passing the configuration directly to the clients.

 ### Environment Variables